Friday 30 December 2011

 Although he's playing for Woking,

-To your wonderful backhand drive.
+Can't stand up To your wonderful backhand drive.

 "The image must have helped.
 He was one of the few poets whose face was known, because of his TV work; he looked like a teddy bear and sounded harmless and eccentric.
 In addition he was nothing like the stereotype of the drunk hell-raising poet...
 He seemed cosy; in many ways his poetry was cosy and unthreatening, though not always - he could be acute and painful on death and old age...
 And of course his poems were accessible, they didn't make people feel stupid and they yielded pleasure in return for very little work on the reader's part.
 We all like that sort of reading sometimes - maybe not Betjeman, because he's very English middle-class in a way that doesn't travel far outside those parameters, but we all have comfort reading we go back to when we don't specially want our brain stretching."
 (Guardian arts blog)